 The Annual Survey of Hours and Earnings (ASHE) is the dataset used by the UK Office for National Statistics (ONS) for calculating the pay gap which is published late autumn every year.
 ASHE reports the pay gap using the mean and the median hourly earnings of men working full-time compared to women working full-time and women working part-time.

-The pay gap in Scotland is reported using the mean.
-In 2016 provisional results indicated that the gender pay gap in Scotland is:
+In 2016 provisional results indicated that the mean gender pay gap in Scotland is: